 And there's a "Firewall"

 Along with the "Great Wall" China has a "Firewall" and what you can access online is somewhat censored.
 They have become more open, but there is no access to websites like Facebook or Youtube here.
-There are ways around that, but the internet is still pretty slow here.
+There are ways around that, but the internet is still pretty slow here (in my experience).

-Although some people say things have changed I'd say China is one of the easiest to find a job in (of the 4 mentioned here) if you don't have a degree or you are not a native speaker.
-Easiest doesn't necessarily mean it will be for you.
-Most jobs will require or prefer the teacher who is a native speaker and who has a degree.
+Usually you do, but I'd say China is one of the easier countries in East Asia to find a job in (of the 4 mentioned here on ESLinsider) if you don't have a degree or you are not a native speaker.
+Easiest doesn't necessarily mean it will be for you because most jobs will require or prefer a teacher who is a native speaker and who has a degree.

 I lived in Shanghai, China for more than 6 months.
 I also did some traveling around Shanghai and went as far south as Xiamen and over the years I took many short trips for visa runs to Hong Kong.

 I found China to be surprisingly more open than Korea.
 It could have been because I was in Shanghai, but even though it's a communist country it didn't seem so different.
-I enjoyed speaking and learning more Chinese.
+I enjoyed speaking and learning more Chinese which I started in Taiwan.

 I found it to be a bit crude though with all the spitting and hawking.
 I might go back to travel or visit, however I don't think would live there again.